Would you like to import your bank account or credit card directly into Expensify, or upload a CSV of your transactions? We make it easy!

 Note: If you are importing a corporate credit card or a card that someone else pays off, make sure to uncheck the box for 'The expenses on these cards are reimbursable' when importing the card.
 Then click ‘accept terms and add' to import your card.

-- Most transactions under $75 are also eligible for automatically generated eReceipts.
+- Most transactions under $75 are also eligible for automatically generated eReceipts (US banks only)

-- When first importing your card, Expensify will bring in the last 90 days of transactions.
+- When first importing your card, Expensify will bring in as many historical expenses as your bank will send to us; this may be as few as 7 days or as many as 90 days, depending on the bank.
 If you need to pull transactions earlier than this date, please upload a spreadsheet of your bank transactions to reflect these (see 'Importing Transactions from a Spreadsheet or OFX File' below).

 Importing Expenses From a Spreadsheet or OFX File